Niagara to Toronto: Vineyards vistas to downtown views

 Sightseeing and shopping

-Stroll the wide tree-lined walkways in Niagara-on-the-Lake’s Heritage District and shop at boutique stores like BeauChapeau Hat Shop.
+Stroll the wide tree-lined walkways in Niagara-on-the-Lake’s Heritage District.
+Shop at boutique stores like BeauChapeau Hat Shop and Victoria’s Teas & Coffees for fresh, ethically sourced coffee and tea.

 Location: 1579 Four Mile Creek Road, Virgil

-Rent traditional or electric bikes from Zoom Leisure Bikes and set out on a guided or self-guided tour of the region.
+Rent traditional or electric bikes and set out on a guided or self-guided tour of the region.

 Location: 431 Mississauga Street, Niagara-on-the-Lake

-Add a little excitement with a helicopter ride over the falls with Niagara Helicopter Tours.
+Add adventure to your itinerary with a helicopter ride over the falls.
 In addition to spectacular views of the falls, on a clear day you’ll see the outline of Toronto to the north, and the shores of Lake Erie to the south.

 Location: 3731 Victoria Avenue, Niagara Falls